mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

 complicated, but hopefully the same code conveys how simple the construction really is.

-Given such a Modelica function, the Modelica compiler can such a function to compute various derivatives, *e.g.*,
+Given such a Modelica function, the Modelica compiler can use such a function to compute various derivatives, *e.g.*,

 .. math::